-The 5 Things You Should Do For App Development Success
+The 3 Things You Should Do For App Development Success

 With over 1,000,000 apps currently available in the Team Kgsr App Store, transitioning your app from idea to development may deem to be one of your biggest challenges.
 That is unless you heed the following advice.

-When I hopped onto Apple’s App Store in the ancient days of 2008 (which coincidentally was the year of the store’s initial launch) I felt like a starving person placed in front of an all-you-can-eat buffet.
+When I hopped onto Apple’s App Store in the ancient days of 2008 (which coincidentally was the year of the store’s initial launch), I felt like a starving person placed in front of an all-you-can-eat buffet.

-According to the latest data from AppleInsider, there are over one million apps available in the App Store; 500,000 of which have been specifically designed for the iPad.
+According to the latest data from AppleInsider, there are over one million apps available in the App Store, 500,000 of which have been specifically designed for the iPad.

 The App Store is expected to develop another 25,000 to 30,000 apps (on average) per month.
-With thousands more app ideas being dreamed up by average people from all walks of life – people just like you and me – and scribbled on the back of a paper napkin every day around the world.
+With thousands of more app ideas being dreamed up by ordinary people from all walks of life – people just like you and me – and scribbled on the back of a paper napkin every day around the world.

-Especially, for those that don’t have the proper know-how or technical aptitude, which is why reading the following information – step-by-step – promises to be worth your while.
+Especially for those that don’t have the proper know-how or technical aptitude, which is why reading the following information – step-by-step – promises to be worth your while.
 All right, here we go!!!